gitinit-shivamrathour/gitinit-resume.github.io/README.md

-# gitinit-resume.github.io
+# .resume - A Resume Builder Web Application.

-A resume builder dynamic website using javascript.
+## A resume builder dynamic website using javascript.